-- member level data submitted quarterly by Health Plans, including housing assessment and reassessment data not captured by other traditional systems; - archival data, and homelessness services data-including program data from providers and Homeless Management Information System Data (HMIS);

-- data submitted to MQD's HPMMIS system showing the status of each member within the program and any relevant status changes ("H Codes"); - "data dumps" of any and all data collected from Health Plans on 1115 waiver programs; - administrative encounter data from MQD's HPMMIS system; and - quality measures.
+- member level data submitted quarterly by health plans, including housing assessment and reassessment data not captured by other traditional systems; - archival data, and homelessness services data-including program data from providers and Homeless Management Information System Data (HMIS); - data submitted to MQD's HPMMIS system showing the status of each member within the program and any relevant status changes ("H Codes"); - Raw, unformatted data ("data dumps") of any and all data collected from health plans on 1115 waiver programs; - administrative encounter data from MQD's HPMMIS system; and - quality measures.

-Qualitative data included interviews with Health Plans and homeless service providers, participant observations of meetings, and qualitative responses in the quarterly Health Plan reports.
+Qualitative data included interviews with health plans and homeless service providers, participant observations of meetings, and qualitative responses in the quarterly health plan reports.
 These data provided important context for quantitative data and allowed for deeper insight into the program process.
 The evaluation relied most heavily on H Code and encounter data, which are described in more detail below.